GautamSharma11/Emotion_detection/README.md

     cd Emotion_detection
     ```

-3. Ensure that all required libraries are installed:
+3. Ensure that all required libraries are installed(if not already):
     ```
     pip install -r requirements.txt
     ```